Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 This will help you get a feel for the client’s internal practices.

-With all the focus on setting expectations and following agendas, it’s easy to forget the little things: making a good impression, building camaraderie, and simply getting to know your opposite team.
+With all the focus on setting expectations and following your project kickoff meeting agenda, it’s easy to forget the little things: making a good impression, building camaraderie, and simply getting to know your opposite team.

 These little things won’t make or break the kickoff meeting (or the project at large), but they can help.
 If nothing else, they’ll help the client think favorably of you.